uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: The Moon
   + upright: unconscious, illusions, subconscious, intuition
   + reversed: confusion, repressed emotions, fear, misinterpretation
++ The Wanderer's Oracle: Quake ‖ Lake
+  + situation: The Wanderer's contemplations are disturbed by the tremor of an earthquake that sends ripples across the erstwhile calm surface of a lake.
+  + admonition: What is unsettled within you that answers to the disturbance without?
+Face this and restore your composure, just as the lake naturally regains its calm reflection.
 + Bible: Revelation 19:6-10 - Invitation to the marriage supper of the Lamb
 + Additional Concepts:
   + Motivation